Edmonton’s Leading Disability Service Organization

 Assessment Process

-• PDD caseworker reviews documents and conducts interviews to determine eligibility
+• A PDD Alberta caseworker reviews documents and conducts interviews to determine eligibility, providing a thorough and personalized assessment process.

 • Assessments typically conducted by a registered psychologist: